 Fortunately, most people have a secure attachment, because it favors survival.
 It ensures that we’re safe and can help each other in a dangerous environment.
-The anxiety we feel when we don’t know the whereabouts of our child or of a missing loved one during a disaster, as in the movie “The Impossible,” isn’t codependent.
-It’s normal.
+It’s customary to feel anxious when we don’t know the whereabouts of our child or a loved one.
+It’s normal to worry during a disaster, as in the movie “The Impossible.”
 Frantic calls and searching are considered “protest behavior,” like a baby fretting for its mother.

 We seek or avoid intimacy along a continuum, but one of the following three styles is generally predominant whether we’re dating or in a long term marriage: